Academic Admissions Requirements

 - The code for UMBC is 5835

-- While not required for consideration to the MS program, we encourage interested applicants to include a resume (or CV) and any samples of high-quality past work.
+- While not required for consideration to the MS program, we encourage interested applicants to include a resume (or CV), any samples of high-quality past work, and/or a UX portfolio.

 - GRE scores are not required for the MS degree program